ianchak/stati/docs/configuration.md

 ### `stati invalidate`

-Invalidates cached pages by tag or path, forcing them to rebuild on the next build.
+Invalidates cached pages by tag, path, pattern, or age, forcing them to rebuild on the next build.

 **Usage:**